TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 - Guesswork: guess English from the ~~nonsense~~ existing characters.
     - e.g. "Eog:ish" → "English", "qepqesents" → "represents", "pqese&ved" → "preserved"
     - Once we patched a word, other words became easier to patch.
-    - Find out what mapping was being used and substitute it with the *expected* mapping.

     <br/>
     ![Moar results!!!](/assets/img/posts/misc/ctf/base64-encryption/progress-2.jpg){:.w-100}